 Is An Online Course Right for You?

 Learn what taking an online course entails.

-Each of the online course modules will require students to read assigned chapters from the course manual, watch a pre-recorded lecture, post 1 discussion question, attend or watch the live Q&A sessions, and offer module feedback.
+Each of the online course modules will require students to read assigned chapters from the course manual, watch a pre-recorded 1-3 hour lecture, post 1 discussion question, and offer module feedback.
+Attendance in live Q&A sessions with the instructors on Thursday nights is optional.
+You may watch the recorded sessions, but whenever possible we do recommend you attend live in case there are any technical glitches with the recording software.
+We can not guarantee that all sessions will be posted.

 The online courses are offered statewide through the eXtenion campus website.